-Watershed Stewards Program
+Watershed Stewards Program - in partnership with AmeriCorps

 The Watershed Stewards Program’s primary objective is to promote the conservation, restoration, and enhancement of salmon and trout-bearing watersheds.

-Members also assist communities and organizations with habitat restoration for salmonids – Chinook Salmon, Coho Salmon, and Steelhead Trout – to bring these threatened and endangered species back to healthy populations.
+Corpsmembers also assist communities and organizations with habitat restoration for salmonids – Chinook Salmon, Coho Salmon, and Steelhead Trout – to bring these threatened and endangered species back to healthy populations.

 Additionally, WSP provides watershed education and outreach by instructing children from lower income public schools on a special curriculum focused on salmonid science.
-WSP Members also recruit community volunteers to tackle watershed projects that local organizations might not otherwise have the manpower to complete.
+WSP Corpsmembers also recruit community volunteers to tackle watershed projects that local organizations might not otherwise have the manpower to complete.

 Learn About the History of WSP